carpooling-egy/trip-management/README.md

 # 🚘 Trip Management Service

 The Trip Management Service is responsible for aggregating and presenting a unified view of a user's upcoming trips.
-It integrates with both the **Request Management Service** and the **Profile Service** to enrich each trip with relevant and user-friendly details.
+It integrates with the **Profile Service** to enrich each trip with relevant and user-friendly details.

 ---